executors/executors/README.md

    if its `exec` parameter is not an `Executor`.
 Executor customization points follow the design suggested by [N4381](wg21.link/N4381).

-   XXX the reason p2 is included is to define some general purpose wording for executor customization points in order to avoid repetition below.
+   \textcolor{red}{XXX the reason p2 is included is to define some general purpose wording for executor customization points in order to avoid repetition below.}

 ## Function template `execution::spawn_execute()`